 Flexible working helps employers meet the changing needs of customers and staff.
 Globalization, a competitive environment, and technological advances mean most of us to work at times and in places that don’t fit the traditional 9-5 Monday-Friday pattern.

 Employers have a ‘duty of care’ to protect employees from risks to their health and safety, including stress caused by long hours or the struggle to balance work and home life.
 It’s important for managers to consider what flexible adjustments might be made to support staff who need to combine work with caring responsibilities.

 Promoting flexible working hours to your staff makes good business sense and offers a lot of benefits:

 - Improved cost-effectiveness and efficiency, savings on overheads or less downtime for machinery

 - Extended operating hours to service the 24/7 expectations of customers

 - Ability to attract and retain a skilled and diverse workforce with reduced recruitment costs and better employee relations

 - More job satisfaction, improved staff morale, engagement, motivation, and commitment, and reduced levels of sickness absence.

 - Increased customer satisfaction and loyalty as a result of the above.

-- Efficient managers need to make best use of resources and flexible work patterns address workplace pressures by optimising available labour and improving customer service.
+- Efficient managers need to make the best use of resources and flexible work patterns to address workplace pressures by optimizing available labor and improving customer service.